Le Corbusier – Monastery of Sainte Marie de la Tourette, Éveux, France

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, courtyard

-Sainte Marie de la Tourette is a Dominican monastery in Éveux, a French village about 25 kilometers / 16 miles northwest of Lyon, designed by Le Corbusier in 1953.
+Sainte Marie de la Tourette is a Dominican monastery in Éveux, a village about 25 kilometers (16 miles) northwest of Lyon, designed by Le Corbusier in 1953.

-Often called just “La Tourette”, the convent is one of the most famous and iconic buildings designed by Le Corbusier after World War Two and, since 1970, has been open to the public for guided tours and overnight stays.
+Commonly referred to simply as “La Tourette,” the convent is one of the architect’s most iconic postwar works.
+Since 1970, it has been open to the public for guided tours and overnight stays.

-Cover image: view of the Sainte Marie de la Tourette cloister; photo Aurelien Guichard CC BY-SA 2.0 via Flickr
+Cover image: view of the cloister of Sainte Marie de la Tourette.
+Photo: Aurelien Guichard CC BY-SA 2.0 via Flickr

 History

-Like the Notre Dame du Haut Chapel in Ronchamp, Sainte Marie de la Tourette is set on a slope surrounded by a pastoral landscape in the countryside of south-central France.
-The lot on which the monastery was built was bought by the friars, who planned to relocate to the Lyon area from Chambery, in November 1943.
+Like the Notre Dame du Haut Chapel in Ronchamp, Sainte Marie de la Tourette is set on a hillside amid pastoral countryside in south-central France.
+The friars purchased the site in November 1943, intending to relocate from Chambéry to the Lyon area.

-In February 1953, the Dominican brothers asked Le Corbusier to design the new monastery (or more precisely a priory, that is a Catholic monastery headed by a prior); the choice of the Swiss-French architect, who was 65 years old at the time, was influenced by a suggestion by Father Marie-Alain Couturier, who had worked with Le Corbusier in Ronchamp and was an advocate of the encounter between religion and modern architecture.
+In February 1953, the Dominican brothers commissioned Le Corbusier – then 65 years old – to design the new monastery (technically a priory, headed by a prior).
+Their choice was influenced by Father Marie-Alain Couturier, who had collaborated with Le Corbusier at Ronchamp and championed the dialogue between religion and modern architecture.

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, exterior 1

-The monastery of Sainte Marie de la Tourette, view from the south; photo Antonio Gallud CC BY-SA 2.0 via Flickr
+View of Sainte Marie de la Tourette from the south.
+Photo: Antonio Gallud CC BY-SA 2.0 via Flickr

 Architecture

-The complex comprises a slightly detached volume housing the church on the north side, and a large C-shaped building containing the refectory, the kitchen, the chapter house, a small oratory, a library, reading rooms, an infirmary, classrooms, meeting rooms, and one hundred cells for the friars.
-A cross-shaped covered passage traverses the central courtyard and connects the convent’s main functional areas.
+The ensemble consists of a detached volume housing the church to the north, and a large C-shaped building containing the refectory, kitchen, chapter house, small oratory, library, reading rooms, infirmary, classrooms, meeting rooms, and one hundred friars’ cells.
+A cross-shaped covered passage traverses the courtyard, linking the main functional spaces.

-The church is the most monumental space of the complex, it’s a large rectangular hall with the main altar and the sanctuary raised several steps over the nave level.
-Several horizontal openings illuminate the hall.
-A curvilinear side chapel, topped by three circular skylights, and a rectangular sacristy border the main hall on the north and south sides respectively.
+The church is the most monumental space: a large rectangular hall with the altar and sanctuary raised several steps above the nave.
+Horizontal openings admit light into the hall.
+A curvilinear side chapel, lit by three circular skylights, and a rectangular sacristy flank the main hall to the north and south.

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, facade detail

-Close-up view of the west facade with the balconies of the friars’ cells on the two upper floors; photo Andrew Carr CC BY-NC-ND 2.0 via Flickr
+Close‑up of the west façade, showing the balconies of the friars’ cells on the two upper floors.
+Photo by Andrew Carr, CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, slanted concrete columns

-Slanted reinforced concrete columns below the main building; photo Archigeek CC BY-NC-ND 2.0 via Flickr
+Slanted reinforced‑concrete columns supporting the main building.
+Photo: Archigeek, CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, courtyard 2

-One of the corridors of the “cloister” photos Wsifrancis CC BY-NC-ND 2.0 via Flickr
+One of the corridors of the cloister.
+Photo: Wsifrancis CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, exterior 4

-View of the west facade of the priory; photo Andrew Carr CC BY-NC-ND 2.0 via Flickr
+View of the west façade of the priory.
+Photo by Andrew Carr, CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, green roof

-At La Tourette, all volumes are covered by green roofs; photo Aurelien Guichard CC BY-SA 2.0 via Flickr
+At La Tourette, all volumes are topped with green roofs.
+Photo: Aurelien Guichard, CC BY-SA 2.0 via Flickr

-Le Corbusier’s design for Sainte Marie de la Tourette adheres to three fundamental principles of the Dominican Order’s rule: silence, poverty, and preaching.
+Le Corbusier’s conception of La Tourette reflects three fundamental Dominican principles: silence, poverty, and preaching.

 “The tension of poverty does not spring from the demands of life, but from resisting the world.
 The design of the priory then can be seen as contributing to the life of poverty or detracting from it.” (ibid.)

-Preaching is encouraged by the interior layout of the monastery, which was developed by Le Corbusier in a strict relationship with Father Couturier, by a masterful use of natural light, and through subtle references to the traditional architecture of Dominican priories, as in the case of the pyramid-shaped roof of the small oratory located on the west side of the courtyard.
+• Preaching is encouraged by the spatial layout, developed in close collaboration with Father Couturier, by the masterful use of natural light, and by subtle references to Dominican tradition—such as the pyramid-shaped roof of the small oratory on the west side of the courtyard.

 “Throughout the 800 years of the Order, there are numerous examples of well-designed priories that borrow designs from one another.
 A prospective architect designing a Dominican priory in the 21st century would do well to glean ideas from existing priories because successful solutions to these difficult tensions are likely built already.“ (ibid.)